'Basketball savant' LaVall Jordan helped fuel Michigan's rise under John Beilein

 While Jordan is viewed as a possible candidate, the question is whether his resume is deserving enough and, more importantly, if he’s ready for the next step.

 That’s ultimately for Manuel to decide.
-But if Manuel does strongly consider Jordan, Douglass said he thinks his former assistant coach is prepared for the job.
+But if Manuel does strongly consider Jordan, Douglass said his former assistant coach would be prepared for the job.

 “He understands the expectations at Michigan.
 He understands all of it top to bottom, like recruiting the state, recruiting in the Midwest, which he's still been doing for the last three years, the administration, the fans, all of it.
 I think going into it makes it a smooth transition for the future.
 Five years from now I don't know how that will translate, but I think at the beginning it would be a pretty smooth transition."